Woolly on a rabbit - illustration from the sequel of Woolly Wonderful

 To bridge the gap between the published first issue of Woolly Wonderful and creating an engaging story, I used the time to draw some sort of concept that I imagined for a second issue.

-I tried a slightly different process this time, to find out if I could save some time in the comic page creation.
+I tried a slightly different process this time (compared to the one I explained earlier), to find out if I could save some time in the comic page creation.

 Usually after the pencil stage, the inking will be done, either over very detailed pencils or rougher pencils, depending on the artist’s confidence.
 But ink will not give you any variance in tone like pencils can give you.